donovaly/Iteridense-package/README.md

 For a brief description and discussion of the Iteridense clustering algorithm, see [this PDF](https://codeberg.org/Soloof/Iteridense/raw/branch/main/Paper/Iteridense-clustering.pdf).

-# How to do use the Julia reference implementation
+# Usage of the Julia module

 1. Install the scientific programming language [Julia](https://en.wikipedia.org/wiki/Julia_(programming_language))
 2. Install the program [VS Code](https://en.wikipedia.org/wiki/Visual_Studio_Code) (under Linux's AUR it is called *Code - OSS*)